Skip to main content

 Full mode with persistent memory

-bash — persistent memory mode
+bash — persistent TUI

 --mode auto \